MEng Computer Science with Industrial Experience / Course details

 |Written assignment (inc essay)||50%|

 We will maintain a continuous feedback with students through active participation in the classroom.
-There will be feedback for the group coursework which will be face-to-face feedback in the classroom when course works are presented to all the class and the lecturers.
-This will happen twice, at the end of each part of the course.
 At the end of the course, there will be general feedback on the exam results.

 COMP36212 reading list can be found on the Department of Computer Science website for current students.